IBM/cpdctl/README_command_reference.md

 <dd>Hybrid pipeline hardware specification.</dd>
 <dt>--online (<a href="#cli-deployment-entity-request-online-example-schema-ml">DeploymentEntityRequestOnline</a>)</dt>
 <dd>Indicates that this is an online deployment.
 An empty object has to be specified.
-More properties will be added later on to setup the online deployment.</dd>
+More properties will be added later on to setup the online deployment.
+The `serving_name` can be provided in the `online.parameters`.
+The serving name can only have the characters [a-z,0-9,_] and the length should not be more than 36 characters.
+The `serving_name` can be used in the prediction URL in place of the `deployment_id`.</dd>
 <dt>--batch (<a href="#cli-deployment-entity-request-batch-example-schema-ml">DeploymentEntityRequestBatch</a>)</dt>
 <dd>Indicates that this is a batch deployment.
 An empty object has to be specified.
 More properties will be added later on to setup the batch deployment.</dd>